SEPECAT Jaguar: Subsequent upgrades

-In 1994, in order to meet an urgent need to increase the number of aircraft able to designate targets for laser-guided bombs, 10 GR1As and two T2As were upgraded with the capability to carry the TIALD laser designator pod and redesignated as Jaguar GR1B and T2B respectively.
-TIALD equipped Jaguar GR1Bs were deployed to Italy in August to take part in Operation Deliberate Force against Bosnian Serb forces, being used to designate targets for RAF Harriers.
+In 1994, in order to meet an urgent need to increase the number of aircraft able to designate targets for laser-guided bombs, 10 GR1As and two T2As were upgraded with the capability to carry the TIALD laser designator pod and redesignated as GR1B and T2B respectively.
+TIALD equipped Jaguar GR1Bs were later deployed to Italy in August to take part in the Operation Deliberate Force against Bosnian Serb forces, being used to designate targets for RAF Harriers.
 During the Bosnian operations, a Jaguar of 41 Squadron carried out the first RAF bombing raid in Europe since the end of the Second World War fifty years before.

 RAF Jaguars used as ground instructional airframes at RAF Cosford.

 Following the success of the GR1B/T2B upgrade, the RAF launched a plan to upgrade its Jaguar fleet to a common standard, incorporating improvements introduced to some aircraft during the Gulf War, together with adding the ability to use TIALD and new reconnaissance pods.
-The upgrade came in two parts; the interim GR3 (Jaguar 96) upgrade added a new HUD, a new hand controller and stick top, integrated GPS and TERPROM Terrain Referenced Navigation.
-It was delivered in two standards, for recce and TIALD.
-The further upgraded Jaguar GR3A (also known as Jaguar 97) introduced fleet-wide compatibility with TIALD and the new EO GP1 (JRP) digital reconnaissance pod, a helmet mounted sight, improved cockpit displays, a datalink, and improved night vision goggles compatibility.
+The upgrade came in two parts; the interim GR3 (Jaguar 96) upgrade, which was delivered in two standards, for recce and TIALD, and the further upgraded GR3A (Jaguar 97).
 All GR3As were subsequently re-engined with the new Adour 106 turbofan.
 The RAF's Jaguar 97s were intended to be wired for the carriage of ASRAAMs on the overwing launchers, but clearance of this weapon was never completed because of funding cuts.

 The Jaguars did not see service in the 2003 invasion of Iraq; they had been planned to operate from bases in Turkey, to the north of Iraq, but Turkey refused access to its airbases and the northern attack was cancelled.

-Demands by the UK Treasury to cut the defence budget led to Defence Secretary Geoff Hoon detailing plans on 21 July 2004 to withdraw the Jaguar by 2007.
+Demands by the UK Treasury to cut the defence budget led to the Defence Secretary Geoff Hoon detailing plans on 21 July 2004 to withdraw the Jaguar by 2007.
 An expected out of service date of October 2007 was brought forward at just five days notice to 30 April 2007.
-On 20 December 2007, a Jaguar operated by QinetiQ undertook the last British military Jaguar flight.

-Following their retirement from flying service, many Jaguars continued to serve as ground instructional airframes, most notably at RAF Cosford, used in the training of RAF fitters.
+On 20 December 2007, a Jaguar operated by Qinetiq undertook the last British military Jaguar flight.
+Following their retirement from flying service, many Jaguars have continued to serve as ground instructional airframes, most notably at RAF Cosford, used in the training of RAF fitters.